 Cleaning removes the immediate odor, but the smell won’t stay gone unless moisture is controlled.

-Step 4: Improve Airflow and Ventilation
+Step 4: Improve Basement Airflow and Ventilation

 Ways to boost airflow: